aap007freak/OCTrainsystem/README.md

 PROTOCOLS

+NEW CONTROLLER GETS ID FROM MASTER :
-new controller accesses master then id = whatever id you want (not a used one), content = table with info from the station
+from con: id = what you want id to be (not a used one), code = "getID" ,content = table containing station info to   con: id = master                                 , code = "getID"

+CHANGE FROM CONTROLLER (train enters/leaves station, new train added etc.) from con: id = what your ID is (use above)            , code = "update" ,content = table containing station info (updated ofc)